 The Secrets of Sleeper State Park – Visitors can watch both sunrises and sunsets on Saginaw Bay, relax in the shade and seclusion under the tall oaks in the campground or roam the trails of the ancient dune forests.
 It’s one of the most widely visited parks in Southeast Michigan.
 Yet the park contains impressive secrets.

 Camp in a Ghost Town at Port Crescent State Park – Port Crescent State Park is one of the largest state parks in southern Michigan.
-Located at the tip of Michigan’s “thumb” along three miles of sandy shoreline of Lake Huron Saginaw Bay, the park offers excellent canoeing, hiking, cross-country skiing, birding, and hunting opportunities.
+Located at the tip of Michigan’s “thumb” along three miles of the sandy shoreline of Lake Huron Saginaw Bay, the park offers excellent canoeing, hiking, cross-country skiing, birding, and hunting opportunities.
 However, a little-known aspect of this park is that it sits on the location of a ghost town.

 Fun at Caseville Campground Since 1919 – Caseville County Park was and is a premier beachfront park in Michigan’s Thumb.
 The park first opened in 1919 and has been a Caseville campground and beach destination for Southeast Michigan.
 The park is located on the site of a former sawmill and salt production operation.